 BC Parks is proud to work with a diverse team of volunteers across the province.
 Our volunteers help with a wide range of stewardship initiatives, from trail maintenance to interpretation.
 They play an essential role in the work we do.

 Want to be a part of the BC Parks community, learn more about our work, and meet like-minded people?
 There are many exciting ways to bring your knowledge and skills to BC Parks.
-This page outlines opportunities in four programs:
+This page outlines our volunteer programs:

 Volunteer partners